A contemporary kitchen is great – it’s slick, usually minimalist, and totally functional. The downside is it can often lack character.

 If the rest of your contemporary kitchen gives off a minimalist vibe or is quite simply neutral and glossy, then add colour and texture with your dramatic window blinds or curtains.
-When pulled all the way down they can appear like a feature wall you can introduce at will.
+When pulled all the way down, they can appear like a feature wall that you can introduce at will.

 Get a riotous rug

 A colourful rug is a great way to introduce colour and texture into a rather plain room.
 It can reflect your favourite colours and be a pattern you admire.
 And it won’t break the bank either.

 Get in touch for contemporary kitchen inspiration today